rust-lang/rust/src/doc/rustc/src/platform-support/apple-tvos.md

 There is no support for running the Rust or standard library testsuite on tvOS or the simulators at the moment.
-Testing has mostly been done manually with builds of static libraries called from XCode or a simulator.
+Testing has mostly been done manually with builds of static libraries called from Xcode or a simulator.

 It hopefully will be possible to improve this in the future.